Page last updated on 2016 March 25

 Until 1986, Professor Parhami was also heavily involved in programs to teach computing fundamentals to nonspecialists and high-school students.
 A "Computer Appreciation" textbook that he wrote based on these experiences was a best-selling Persian-language book on computing for over a decade after its initial publication in 1984.
 Professor Parhami's teaching-related professional activities in the past have included participating in curriculum development for Iranian high schools, leading curriculum development efforts for computer engineering education at the college level, contributing to a series of TV science programs on computing, organizing a "Teaching of First CS Course" conference, and giving numerous public lectures under the auspices of the Informatics Society of Iran.

 Professor Parhami is a Fellow of both the IEEE and the British Computer Society, a Distinguished Member of the Informatics Society of Iran, and a Professional Member of the ACM.
-He has served or is currently serving on the editorial boards of several technical publications, including two IEEE Transactions.
+He has served or is currently serving on the editorial boards of several technical publications, including three IEEE Transactions.
 He referees technical papers and research proposals and participates in other professional activities on a regular basis.
 He has an extensive record of service on academic committees and has served the broader community in a variety of ways over the past four decades.
 More details

 Professor Parhami's consulting activities revolve around the design and evaluation of high-performance digital systems, from the chip and board levels all the way to the system integration level.
 His hardware expertise includes the use of customization and pipelining techniques, as well as the application of (massive) parallelism at various levels of granularity.
 His work has also involved intellectual property considerations and patent litigation.
 In these domains, he has helped a number of companies and consulting firms with their efforts pertaining to high-performance computer system design.
 He has also assisted several organizations as an expert, by preparing technical briefs relating to the state of the art in various technology domains as well as intellectual property claims.